Predictive policing: United States

 In the United States, the practice of predictive policing has been implemented by police departments in several states such as California, Washington, South Carolina, Alabama, Arizona, Tennessee, New York, and Illinois.

-In New York, the NYPD has begun implementing a new crime tracking program called Patterninzr.
+In New York, the NYPD has begun implementing a new crime tracking program called Patternizr.
 The goal of the Patternizr was to help aid police officers in identifying commonalities in crimes committed by the same offenders or same group of offenders.
 With the help of the Patternizr, officers are able to save time and be more efficient as the program generates the possible "pattern" of different crimes.
 The officer then has to manually search through the possible patterns to see if the generated crimes are related to the current suspect.
 If the crimes do match, the officer will launch a deeper investigation into the pattern crimes.

+India

+In India, various state police forces have adopted AI technologies to enhance their law enforcement capabilities.
+For instance, the Maharashtra Police have launched Maharashtra Advanced Research and Vigilance for Enhanced Law Enforcement (MARVEL), the country's first state-level police AI system, to improve crime prediction and detection.
+Additionally, the Uttar Pradesh Police utilize the AI-powered mobile application 'Trinetra' for facial recognition and criminal tracking.

 Concerns

 Predictive policing faces issues that affect its effectiveness.
 Obioha mentions several concerns raised about predictive policing.
 High costs and limited use prevent more widespread use, especially among poorer countries.
 Another issue that affects predictive policing is that it relies on human input to determine patterns.
 Flawed data can lead to biased and possibly racist results.
 Technology cannot predict crime, it can only weaponize proximity to policing.
 Though it is claimed to be unbiased data, communities of color and low income are the most targeted.
-It should also be noted that not all crime is reported, making the data faulty and inaccurate.
+It should also be noted that not all crime is reported, making the data vulnerable to selection bias, which can be inaccurate.

 In 2020, following protests against police brutality, a group of mathematicians published a letter in Notices of the American Mathematical Society urging colleagues to stop work on predictive policing.
 Over 1,500 other mathematicians joined the proposed boycott.

 Some applications of predictive policing have targeted minority neighborhoods and lack feedback loops.

-Cities throughout the United States are enacting legislation to restrict the use of predictive policing technologies and other “invasive” intelligence-gathering techniques within their jurisdictions.
+Cities throughout the United States are enacting legislation to restrict the use of predictive policing technologies and other "invasive" intelligence-gathering techniques within their jurisdictions.

 Following the introduction of predictive policing as a crime reduction strategy, via the results of an algorithm created through the use of the software PredPol, the city of Santa Cruz, California experienced a decline in the number of burglaries reaching almost 20% in the first six months the program was in place.
-Despite this, in late June of 2020 in the aftermath of the murder of George Floyd in Minneapolis, Minnesota along with a growing call for increased accountability amongst police departments, the Santa Cruz City Council voted in favor of a complete ban on the use of predictive policing technology.
+Despite this, in late June 2020 in the aftermath of the murder of George Floyd in Minneapolis, Minnesota along with a growing call for increased accountability amongst police departments, the Santa Cruz City Council voted in favor of a complete ban on the use of predictive policing technology.